Installer Directory

 • They generate less CO2 emissions than conventional heating systems.

-• The Energy Saving Trust (EST) estimated that such a heat pump could save you between £395 and £2,000 a year depending on which heating system you replace.
+• The Energy Saving Trust (EST) estimated that such a heat pump could save you between £395 and £2,000 per year, depending on which heating system you replace.

 Types of Water Source Heat Pumps